Peace of mind is an elusive state.

-Well, much to my dismay, my teaching experiences bore no resemblance to the rosy, idyllic picture painted by the aforementioned “Dead Poets’ Society.”
+Much to my dismay, my teaching experiences bore no resemblance to the rosy, idyllic picture painted by the aforementioned “Dead Poets’ Society.”

-So, you see, all is not for naught.
+So, all is not for naught.

 7. Community vs. Self

 Is your definition of success shaped more by the level of happiness or satisfaction you feel, personally, or by the health and happiness of your community?

-The World’s Happiness Index lists six key factors that come into play, when measuring ‘happiness’ levels (a subjective term, of course):
+The World’s Happiness Index lists six key factors that come into play when measuring ‘happiness’ levels (a subjective term, of course):

 - GDP per capita,

 - freedom to make life choices,